underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 | `Seq[A]` | `B` and `(A, B) => B` | `B`       | `foldRight` |
 +----------+-----------------------+-----------+-------------+

-This type of analysis may see foreign at first, but you will quickly get used to it.
+This type of analysis may seem foreign at first, but you will quickly get used to it.
 Your two steps in solving any problem with sequences should be: think about the types, and experiment on the REPL!

 ### Exercises